raziakhalidbutt/Seatle-Airbnb-CRISP-Udacity-project/README.md

 <a name="FileDesciption"></a>
 # File Desciption

-There is one jupytr notebook file that answer the above questions.
+There is one jupyter notebook file that answer the above questions.
 This file includes all the step done to answer these question.

 **Seatle_airbnb_CRISP_project.ipynb**